armin-fx/BandedScad/doc/math_function.md

 #### zero_halley_auto [^][contents]
 [zero_halley_auto]: #zero_halley_auto-
-Find zero of a function with Halleys's method.\
+Find zero of a function with Halleys's method.
 Specialized version of [`zero_halley()`][zero_halley] where the first derivation of `fn` will calculated with function `derivation (fn)` and second derivation of `fn` will calculated with function `derivation (fn_d)`.

+_Arguments:_
 ```OpenSCAD
 zero_halley_auto (fn, x, deviation, iteration)
 ```